-Myofascial Components of Head, Neck, & Shoulder Pain
+Myofascial Components of Head, Neck, and Shoulder Pain (Live)

 Want to have fun while getting your CEUs?
-Spend two days with Pete Whitridge exploring deep tissue structures of the upper body that are at the root of most client pain.
+Spend three days with Pete Whitridge exploring deep tissue structures of the upper body that are at the root of most client pain.

 • Refine your touching skills and gain new confidence

 • Deepen your knowledge of anatomy and fascial structures

 • Teach your clients to work with you during therapy

 • Eliminate chronic pain by working below the client’s pain threshold

 • Slow down, focus your attention, be more effective with less effort

 This workshop will offer a multi-disciplinary approach to treating chronic pain, targeting the upper body region – the Responsibility Center.
 We will explore orthopedic assessments, fascial stretching, and hydrotherapies, as well as myofascial and muscle energy techniques to help identify and eliminate pain and dysfunction.
 You will have the opportunity to dialogue about your own specific client needs and learn self-care strategies to help clients maintain pain free movement.
 We will investigate the unique nature of connective tissue and review current findings from the Fascia Research Congress.